15527897854/ComputerRes/ComputerRes/geo_data/README.md

-this direction is build to place models
+this direction is build to place data